Electricity Bill and Feasibility with Solar Power Plant

 10. Supplier Selection

 It seems that we have almost completed the feasibility process.
 Now it is necessary to make some choices in order to get maximum benefit.
 These will actually be trade offs in English.
-I do not know the exact equivalent of this word in Turkish.
-I used this as a choice in Turkish.
-If you know the exact value, I will be glad if you share it with me.
+We do not know the exact equivalent of this word in Turkish.
+We used this as a choice in Turkish.
+If you know the exact value, we will be glad if you share it with us.
 Before solar energy, it was important to buy electricity at the cheapest price we could get, which was important in terms of saving.
 However, we have seen that sometimes it is not that bad to buy electricity at an expensive price with solar energy.
 We can sell the surplus production at a more expensive price by purchasing electricity at an expensive price without making bilateral agreements.
 In addition, supplier companies that do not have EDAŞ require 1-2 invoices as a deposit to guarantee themselves when making bilateral agreements.
 Normally this was reasonable for you.
 But now there is solar energy.
 If you do not want to keep some of your capital here, you can buy electricity from the retail part of the regional distribution company, which is the standard supplier.
 In addition to this, there are also facilities that think that they can buy electricity from the retail of the region EDAŞ on the account of our guarantee.
 However, since electricity is cheaper from different suppliers, it ignores the preference for warranties.
 With solar power, you may not need to do this, you can play for the guarantee.
 In other words, it would be more accurate if parameters such as buying electricity at an expensive price, deposit and guarantee are included in the feasibility process.

 11. Tariff Selection